Table of Contents

-When looking for an answer to the question of vertigo and chiropractic treatment, you’ll likely read about peripheral vertigo, one of the most common types of vertigo caused by an inner ear issue.
+When looking for an answer to the question can chiropractic help with vertigo and when looking at vertigo and chiropractic treatment, you’ll likely read about peripheral vertigo, one of the most common types of vertigo caused by an inner ear issue.

 The inner ear controls your balance, and within the inner ear is an area called the vestibular labyrinth, also known as the semicircular canals.